-As a keen HTPC enthusiast based in the UK, I can only concur that some kind of official app for TVCatchup.com on Boxee‘s platform would be awesome.
+As a keen HTPC enthusiast based in the UK, I can only concur that official app for TVCatchup.com on Boxee‘s platform would be awesome.
 However, if things turn out that the two parties unfortunately can’t get along in some way then I will probably have to jump-ship to Kodi (formally XBMC) which seems to have more mature mythTV capabilities in the bargain.
-The downside to jumping ship is that XBMC does not have the richness of different sources of online streams that Boxee has as far as I am aware.
+The downside to jumping ship is that XBMC does not have the richness of various sources of online streams that Boxee has as far as I am aware.

 I’m still at sea as to finding a single platform that provides broadcast as well as online TV sources complete with an EPG for the broadcast side of things.
 (By TV sources, here, I mean any sort of video content that isn’t produced by myself.)